birobirobiro/awesome-shadcn-ui/README.md

 - [shadcn-phone-input](https://shadcn-phone-input.vercel.app/) - Customizable phone input component with proper validation for any country.
 Built on top of shadcn.
 - [react-dnd-kit-tailwind-shadcn-ui](https://georgegriff.github.io/react-dnd-kit-tailwind-shadcn-ui/) - Drag and drop Accessible kanban board implementing using React, @dnd-kit, tailwind and shadcn/ui
 - [shadcn/ui expansions](https://shadcnui-expansions.typeart.cc/) - shadcn/ui expansions collect lots of useful components which shadcn/ui does not have out of box.
 All the components are base on shadcn/ui.
 Just copy and paste.
 The component is yours.
 - [Fancy Multi Select](https://craft.mxkaske.dev/post/fancy-multi-select) - The Multi Select Component is inspired by campsite.design's and cal.com's settings forms.
+- [auto-form](https://github.com/vantezzen/auto-form) - A React component that automatically creates a @shadcn/ui form based on a zod schema.